Moguri/panda3d-gltf/README.md

 `panda3d-gltf` ships with `gltf-viewer`.
 This is a simple viewer (like `pview`) to view glTF (or any other file format support by Panda3D) with a simple, PBR renderer.

-## API Stability

-Since `panda3d-gltf` has not reached a 1.0 release, its API should not be considered "stable."
-However, this mostly applies to internals, and effort will be put into keeping the `gltf2bam` API from breaking.

 ## Running Tests

 First install `panda3d-gltf` in editable mode along with `test` extras: